harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 9. In **Sync Policy**, select **Manual**, and then select **Continue**.
 10. In **Source**, you specify the source repo to use.
 11. In **Repository Type**, select **Git**.
-12. Select in **Repository URL** and select the URL you entered in your Harness GitOps Repository: `https://github.com/argoproj/argocd-example-apps`.
+12. Click **Repository URL** and select the URL you entered in your Harness GitOps Repository: `https://github.com/argoproj/argocd-example-apps`.
 13. In **Revision Type**, select **Branch**.
 14. In **Revision**, select **master**.
 15. Wait a moment for **Path** to populate.
 Harness will pull the paths from the repo.